Multimodal Knowledge Distillation for Egocentric Action Recognition Robust to Missing Modalities

 (b) Something-Something

-Results show that the Baseline is highly sensitive to missing modalities.
-Adding modality dropout and our missing-modality strategy significantly improves robustness, as Baseline w/ δ exhibits a much smaller accuracy drop.
+Results show that the Baseline is highly sensitive to missing modalities, suffering large accuracy degradation even at low dropout rates.
+Incorporating modality dropout and our missing-modality strategy significantly improves robustness, as Baseline w/ δ exhibits a much smaller accuracy drop.
 Furthermore, our distillation pipeline enables KARMMAS to consistently outperform both baselines across all scenarios and datasets.

 Resource Efficiency

-Our KARMMA student reduces memory usage by at least 50% compared to the teacher while significantly lowering GFLOPs, resulting in a lightweight model with faster inference.
-The largest savings occur when using only audio (A), as the student employs a much smaller feature extractor than those required for RGB video (V) and optical flow (F).
+Our KARMMA student reduces memory usage by approximately 50% at inference compared to the teacher while significantly lowering GFLOPs, resulting in a lightweight model suitable for edge and on-robot deployment.
+The largest savings occur in unimodal audio (A) settings, where the student employs a compact audio encoder, substantially smaller than those used for RGB video (V) and optical flow (F).

 memory